-This A&W Root Beer Float is made with vanilla ice cream, root beer, whipped cream and fresh or maraschino cherries.
+This Root Beer Float Recipe is made with vanilla ice cream, root beer, whipped cream and fresh or maraschino cherries.

 Do you remember your first root beer float?
 I think I must have been 8 years old when I first tried it.
 My family had just moved back to the United States from Mexico, where most of my dessert consisted of flan and pan dulce.
 I was absolutely obsessed.
 My brother was so obsessed with root beer that he would order it every Sunday when my family would go out to eat.
 Sundays were special and it was the only day we ever ate out.

 What is a Root Beer Float?

 A root beer float is a classic American dessert that consists of vanilla ice cream topped with root beer soda.
 The combination of creamy vanilla ice cream and fizzy, sweet root beer creates a refreshing and nostalgic treat that is often associated with summer days and soda fountains.
 The origins of the root beer float are unclear, but it is believed to have been invented in the late 1800s or early 1900s in the United States.
 Today, it is a popular dessert or snack that can be found at diners, ice cream shops, and other food establishments.
 Some variations of the root beer float may include additional ingredients such as whipped cream, chocolate syrup, or caramel sauce.

 Root Beer Float Recipe Ingredients

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - A&W Root Beer